ashwani-kumar/ReactJsSnippets/README.md

     };
     export default ProtectedRoute;
     ```
-In this case add routes to rules just like actions, and motify `usesPermission` method to check and return `isRouteAccessible`.
+In this case add routes to rules just like actions, and modify `usesPermission` method to check and return `isRouteAccessible`.